AliRa22aq/React-Native-AirBnB-Clone/README.md

 This AirBnB clone is made with react native.
 I have used aws-amplify and DynamoDB for the backend.
-It also has aws-Authentication.
+It also has google maps and aws-Authentication in this project.

 <img src="./assets/ReadmeImages/1.png" alt="Image1" width="200"/>
 <img src="./assets/ReadmeImages/2.png" alt="Image2" width="200"/>